The rain was coming down in sheets.

 I grimaced and looked down at my new shoes.
-Great, they were completely soaked.
-I glanced around for some place I could stay for the night.
-On most days I stayed in the park, with a tent I had lifted from a sporting goods store, but since the rain was coming down so heavily, I ddin't see any chance of that happening.
+'Great,' I thought, cursing the weather; the soles were completely soaked through.
+Glancing around, I searched for someplace I could stay the night.
+On most days I stayed in the park, with a tent I had lifted from a sporting goods store, but since the rain was coming down so heavily, I didn't see any chance of that happening.

 I needed to find proper shelter.

 Stalking through the rain-slicked streets, I thought back to when things were simpler, back to when I'd had a proper home.
 I used to stay with my grandmother, at her house in California, ever since my mom and my little sister died.
 But, Grams had been old and schizophrenic, eventually, something was bound to go wrong.